 Will Battery Storage Become Mandatory As Well?

-Battery storage is not expected to be mandated under the Future Homes Standard, but it is increasingly viewed as an essential component of any home renewable system, and critical to delivering the full benefits of rooftop solar.
+Battery storage is not mandated under the Future Homes Standard, but it is increasingly viewed as an essential component of any home renewable system, and critical to delivering the full benefits of rooftop solar.

 Batteries allow homes to store excess solar energy generated during the day and use it later, when demand is higher.
 This increases the proportion of energy used on-site and reduces reliance on the grid, particularly during peak periods.